InflectionPointNFT/Avastars-Contracts/docs/project/UnitTestOutput.md

     ✓ should allow descendent contracts to convert a uint to a string

   Contract: AvastarFactory
-    ✓ should not mint an Avastar if the given Prime serial is incorrect for the Generation (25801 gas) ✓ should not mint an Avastar if the given Replicant serial is incorrect for the Generation (25800 gas) ✓ should allow descendant contracts to mint an Avastar (221782 gas) ✓ should allow anyone to retrieve the wave for a given Avastar by Token ID
+    ✓ should not mint an Avastar if the given Generation is invalid / out of range (6721975 gas) ✓ should not mint an Avastar if the given Prime serial is incorrect for the Generation (25714 gas) ✓ should not mint an Avastar if the given Replicant serial is incorrect for the Generation (25843 gas) ✓ should allow descendant contracts to mint an Avastar (221760 gas) ✓ should allow anyone to retrieve the wave for a given Avastar by Token ID

   Contract: AvastarMetadata